remaro-network/KD-YOLOX-ViT/README.md

 ```
 The weights repository can be modified accordingly in the Teacher_Inference.py file.
 Furthermore, because YOLOX-nano only uses an image size of 416 $\times$ 416, the Teacher inference needs to be launched with the same size.
 This can also be modified in the Teacher_Inference.py file.

 3. Same as for the Online Knowledge Distillation, the YOLOX-nano file needs to be modified for Knowledge Distillation under /exps/default/yolox_nano.py before launching.
-Set *self.KD* to **True**, however, set the *self.KD\_online* to **False**indicates the Knowledge Distillation in offline mode.
+Set *self.KD* to **True**, however, set the *self.KD\_online* to **False** indicates the Knowledge Distillation in offline mode, which disable the online data augmentation for the Student training.

 4. Finally, the YOLOX-nano training can be launch with
 ```shell